Easy post-processing in Affinity Photo

 Save or Export?

 "File/Save As..." will save in Affinity's own format, containing all the layer information.
 That will make files that can only be read by Affinity.
 For more general formats you need "File/Export...".
-Be aware that for PNG you will probably want 8 bits rather than the default 32-bit setting in the dialogue.
+Be aware that for PNG you will probably want only 8 bits rather than the default 32-bit setting in the dialogue.